VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Preliminaries

-$\bullet$ \textbf{Key take away:} We explored the performance of DeepRx with respect to TradRx in different training and test configurations.
-We showed that DeepRx might provide higher BER compared to TradRx in three different cases: (i) change in the channel profile: if DeepRx is trained on a LOS channel such as tdl\_d and deployed in NLOS channel profiles such as tdl\_a, tdl\_b, and tdl\_c. (ii) change in the transmitter speed: if DeepRx is trained on a specific speed range such as speeds 0, 1, and 2 m/s and is tested on speeds that are 2 m/s or more higher than the training speed range. (iii) change in the delay spread: if DeepRx is trained on low delay spreads such as 10, 50, and 80 ns and tested on higher delay spreads such as 400 ns.
-The explored configurations that led to a \emph{performance drop} for DeepRx are summarized in Table~\ref{tab:drop}.
+Figures~\ref{fig:prelim-channel-pass}-\ref{fig:prelim-delay-trained-low}, show that DeepRx might provide higher BER compared to TradRx in three different cases: (i) change in the channel profile: if DeepRx is trained on a LOS channel such as tdl\_d and deployed in NLOS channel profiles such as tdl\_a, tdl\_b, and tdl\_c. (ii) change in the transmitter speed: if DeepRx is trained on a specific speed range such as speeds 0, 1, and 2 m/s and is tested on speeds that are higher than the training speeds by at least 2 m/s. (iii) change in the delay spread: if DeepRx is trained on low delay spreads such as 10, 50, and 80 ns and tested on higher delay spreads such as 400 ns.
+It should be noted that DeepRx performance drop cases are not limited to the above three configurations, however, these explored cases are summarized in Table~\ref{tab:drop} as example configurations that lead to DeepRx performance drop.

-Next, we introduce VERITAS that automatically detects performance drop cases during the deployment of AI-native receiver, without having the true bit labels.
+Next, we introduce VERITAS that automatically detects performance drop cases during the deployment of AI-native receiver.